shashwat14/shashwat14.github.io/content/posts/muon.md

 ## Why Not Use The Simple Cubic?

 1. **Cubic polynomial requires more iterations to converge**, leading to higher computational cost.
-This means more GPU time per optimization step — negating some of the speedup benefits of Muon.
+This means more GPU time per optimization step, negating some of the speedup benefits of Muon.

 2. **The "cursed" quintic polynomial pushes singular values toward 1 more aggressively**, leading to a better tradeoff between speed and convergence quality.
 Empirically, this is good enough for training models.